United States

 To get the best views and experience, try to visit Thunder Hole 1-2 hours before high tide.
 You can get up close to the inlet and even feel the spray of the water.
 Don’t forget your camera!

-Hangout at your campsite
+Hangout at your campsite/airbnb

 Hanging out in a hammock at our campsite at Mount Desert Campground in Acadia National Park.